 Variations of ingredients:

-Butter versus shortening– I personally never used shortening in my baking, but I did use lard, as I am coming from Eastern Europe where people are not afraid of it.
+Butter versus shortening: I never used shortening in my baking, but I did use lard, as I come from Eastern Europe, where people are not afraid of it.

 You can use quick oats, but they are ground up and will give you a cookie with less texture.
-Not a bad cookie, just slightly different.
+It's not a bad cookie, just slightly different.
 Your choice.

 Not a fan of raisins?
 Try other dried fruits.
 I personally like cranberries and tart cherries.
 What about you?

 Place them in a Ziplock freezer bag and either thaw them at room temperature or in the oven at 350F for 2-3 minutes.

-tools to help you make these cookies:
+Tools to help you make these old-fashioned oatmeal-raisin cookies:

-- 1/2 cup unsalted butter room temperature
+- ½ cup unsalted butter room temperature

-- 1 cup dark brown sugar(firmly packed)
+- 1 cup dark brown sugar firmly packed

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar